-In the summer of 1978 I was a lapsed Catholic — smug, self-absorbed, and swaggering with pride — though I was unaware that my life was adrift and my soul in peril.
+In the summer of 1978 I was a lapsed Catholic, unaware that my life was adrift and my moral compass dysfunctional.
 While watching television on August 26 of that year, I was transfixed by a compelling figure appearing on the central balcony of St. Peter’s Basilica before a teeming flock of devout and enthusiastic pilgrims.

 Since his death, I’ve read and re-read his popular book Illustrissimi and eagerly consumed the writings of Saint Francis de Sales, who had influenced the pope’s thinking so profoundly.
-Over time I also sought out Luciani biographies, only to discover with dismay that, even to this day, there is a paucity of full-length English accounts of this saintly man’s life.
+Over time I also sought out Luciani biographies, only to discover with dismay that, even to this day, there are no full-length English accounts of this saintly man’s life.

 Tragically, virtually all non-Italian books devoted to Albino Luciani speculate almost exclusively about the circumstances of his death (all the while exalting the sensational rumors of foul play attendant to it).
 The illuminating story of his life’s journey, not his death, is the focal point of my forthcoming book.